Hello! What are you doing in here, some kind of identity theft?

 I’ve been a writer, reporter, editor, “humorist,” publisher, author, songwriter, blogger, cartoonist, web designer, radio announcer, truck driver and other things related and/or unrelated to words, sounds and animated gifs.

 From 2006 through early 2012, I was editor of the “notorious political gossip/satire website” Wonkette.com.
 Previously, I edited another Gawker Media site, SPLOID.
-In the late 1990s and early 2000s, I was the writer and editor and mastermind behind a number of independent news operations including the LA Examiner (both the website and the single-issue Los Angeles weekly) and Tabloid.net.
+Mysteriously, I now work for Gawker.com, as National Correspondent.
+In the late 1990s and early 2000s, I was the writer/editor/sorcerer behind a number of independent news operations including the LA Examiner (both the website and the single-issue Los Angeles weekly) and Tabloid.net.
 At one point I was a daily newspaper reporter and Foreign Correspondent and also a wire service editor in Washington D.C., at UPI.
 Like most writers, I like the idea of writing books a lot better than actually writing them, but a couple of weird novel things have surfaced.

-Lately (as in now) I’ve been contributing to the delightful New York web presence called The Awl.
-You can read those things, if you prefer to read your Internet features and blog posts after they’ve aged a little bit.
+After a brief retirement involving Occupy Wall Street, fiction and environmental pranks/wizardry, I joined a delightful New York web presence called The Awl.
+You can read some of those things, if you’d like.
+Now I’m at Gawker.com—that link will take you to some recent stuff.
 Thank you for visiting.
 Please check the area under your seat to see if you’ve forgotten anything.